 This solution is made with natural components that won’t hurt the environment.
 It helps to eliminate smells while also making even the dirtiest toilet spotless.
 Baking soda’s abrasive qualities assist in the removal of stains while also absorbing smells.

-- 15-30 drops of essential oils (lavender, grapefruit, tea tree, lemon, or orange fits well for this recipe)
+- 15-30 drops of your favorite essential oils (lavender, grapefruit, lemon, tea tree, or orange fits well for this recipe)

 - Hydrogen peroxide

 In a sprayer bottle, mix the water, Castile soap, and essential oils.
 Put the baking soda next.
 To blend the ingredients, shake the bottle.
 Using the cleanser, spray the inside of the toilet bowl.
 Allow at least 15 minutes for the solvent to settle.
 Using a toilet cleaner brush, scrub the sides.
 Allow for disinfection by spraying the sides with hydrogen peroxide and letting it remain for another few minutes before flushing.

 It’s natural for the ingredients to be separated.
 To recombine the ingredients, shake the cleanser firmly before each use.
 This cleaning recipe may also be used to clean grout.
 Baking soda’s abrasive nature makes it great for cleaning tiles and grout.

 These fizz toilet bombs are fantastic for preserving your toilet fresh in between cleanings and removing any sewage odors from your home.
 They are made with three basic materials that you can obtain at your local grocery and are excellent for organically cleaning and deodorizing your toilet.

 - ½ cup of citric acid

 Dissolve the baking soda and citric acid in a small container.
 Put the water and essential oils in a bowl and mix.
 Add the liquid components to a spray bottle and lightly spritz the dry ingredients to lessen the fizzing created by the baking soda.